 I know, I know, blogging is dying.
 It’s all about Instagram now.
 Still, I like having a place for more long-form thoughts, so I’ve kept this blog alive.
-I’ve been a writer all my life, but I started blogging in 2007 as a college student, and kept blogging through undergrad and two rounds of grad school that culminated in a Ph.D in April 2018.
+I’ve been a writer all my life, but I started blogging in 2007 as a college student, and kept blogging through undergrad, a master’s, and finally a Ph.D.
 I write far less frequently than I used to, but I like to think I write better so it evens out.

 eat.sleep.read.love actually has nothing to do with the infamous Elizabeth Gilbert book.
 Rather, it takes its inspiration (or, more accurately, a case of plagiarism) from the well-known Indie bookstore slogan.
 Perhaps this is the point to tell you that I can be a bit of a book snob (albeit one that likes to be proved wrong) so I haven’t read the Gilbert book.

 In any case, I’m in my early thirties, was born in California but have lived in the Netherlands, Germany, and Utah since then, and returned to the Bay Area in December 2015, happy to be home and a little puzzled that I made it back there.